School of Music Alumni

 He can be heard on the Hartt School’s upcoming Naxos recording, performing principal horn on Susan Botti’s Terra Cruda.
 Joshua has performed for many renowned composers and musicians including Julie Landsman, W. Peter Kurau, David Jolley, Jennifer Higdon and William Bolcolm.

-While attending SCCC, Joshua studied horn with Ronald Patrick.
-He also performed as a member of the SCCC Wind Ensemble, Capital Region Wind Ensemble and University Symphony Orchestra, under the direction of Professor Brett L. Wery.
+While attending SUNY Schenectady, Joshua studied horn with Ronald Patrick.
+He also performed as a member of the SUNY Schenectady Wind Ensemble, Capital Region Wind Ensemble and University Symphony Orchestra, under the direction of Dean Brett L. Wery.